Career Profile: Creative Director

 What is a creative director, and what do they do?

-The creative director sounds like an important title because, frankly, it is an essential role.
-Creative directors, whether in ad agencies, in-house departments, or any other business, take the burden of the creative look and feel on their shoulders.
+The creative director is responsible for overseeing all creative products produced by an advertising agency.
+Creative directors, whether in ad agencies, in-house departments, or any other business, ensure that the agency produces high-quality creative content.
 If you think you are ready to take on that level of responsibility, here's a closer look at the job that lies ahead.

 This varies greatly, depending on the location, the size of the agency, and the experience of the candidate.
 On the low end, a base salary can be around $76,000, but with benefits, this will easily jump into six figures.
-On the high end, the sky's the limit.
-Some creative directors can easily earn half a million dollars a year, especially with stock options and benefits.
-But a typical creative director with a solid resume and many years of experience should be earning at least $120,000 per year.
+On the high end, some creative directors can easily earn half a million dollars a year, especially with stock options and benefits.
+But a typical creative director with a solid resume and many years of experience typically earns at least $120,000 per year.

 The job of a creative director is not a role anyone can simply step into straight out of college.
 Skills acquired whilst working in advertising agencies over a number of years need to be utilized.
 They include: